-Immunotherapy clinical trial and surgery get kidney cancer survivor back
+Immunotherapy clinical trial and surgery get kidney cancer survivor back in the game

 Last year, Primus Moore was among seven referees selected to officiate Oklahoma’s all-state high school football games.